Adam Hamilton: Party leader

 Given the narrowness of his victory, many did not see Hamilton as the National Party's real leader.
 He was frequently accused by being a puppet of Coates, with suggestions even being made that Hamilton was merely holding the position until Coates built up the strength to take it himself.
-Hamilton was not particularly charismatic, and did not inspire great loyalty from his colleagues.
+Hamilton was not particularly charismatic and did not inspire great loyalty from his colleagues.
 He was also closely associated in the public mind with the Depression era.

-In the 1938 election, Hamilton and the National Party were harshly critical of the Labour government, accusing it of promoting communism and of undermining the British Empire.
+In the 1938 election, Hamilton and National were harshly critical of the Labour government and accused it of promoting communism and undermining the British Empire.
 The campaign was seen by many as alarmist and negative, and Hamilton's own performance was widely censured.
 On election day, National was heavily defeated.

-The National Party's defeat weakened Hamilton's grasp on the leadership somewhat, but any debate as to his future was cut short by the onset of World War II.
-In 1940, Hamilton suggested that Labour and National should form a wartime coalition, but this was rejected by Labour leader Peter Fraser.
-Fraser did, however, agree to establish a six-person "War Cabinet".
-This cabinet would control New Zealand's military endeavours, while leaving domestic concerns to the regular cabinet.
+The defeat weakened Hamilton's grasp on the leadership somewhat, but any debate as to his future was cut short by the onset of World War II.

+In 1940, Hamilton suggested that Labour and National should form a wartime coalition, but that was rejected by the Labour leader, Peter Fraser, who, however, agreed to establish a six-person "War Cabinet".
+This cabinet would control New Zealand's military endeavours and leave domestic concerns to the regular cabinet.
 The War Cabinet would consist of four Labour MPs and two National MPs.
 Hamilton and Coates were National's two representatives.
-Participation in the War Cabinet was fatally damaging to Hamilton's leadership of the National Party, however, as many National MPs argued that he could not be party leader while serving on a Labour-led council.
+Participation in the War Cabinet was fatally damaging to Hamilton's leadership of the National Party, however, as many National MPs argued that he could not be party leader while he served on a Labour-led council.
 On 25 November, a vote of 13 to 8 replaced Hamilton with Sidney Holland.

 Later career

-Hamilton remained a part of the War Cabinet, and was eventually joined by Holland (despite the original claims that a National Party leader could not be in Cabinet).
+Hamilton remained a part of the War Cabinet and was eventually joined by Holland despite the original claims that a National Party leader could not be in it.
 In 1942, however, National withdrew from all co-operation with the Labour Party.
-Hamilton, along with Gordon Coates, protested against this move, and ceased attending National caucus meetings.
+Hamilton, along with Coates, protested that move and ceased attending National caucus meetings.
 Both Hamilton and Coates then rejoined the war administration despite condemnation from their party colleagues.

-Eventually, Hamilton managed to bring about a rapprochement with the National Party, unlike Coates who became an independent, and he contested the 1943 election as a National candidate.
-He did not seek re-election in the 1946 election, choosing to retire from politics.
+Eventually, Hamilton managed to bring about a rapprochement with the National Party, unlike Coates, who became an independent.
+Hamilton contested the 1943 election as a National candidate.
+He did not seek re-election in the 1946 election and chose to retire from politics.

 Hamilton died in Invercargill on 29 April 1952 and is buried at Winton Cemetery.